Plant Protein Events

 Acceleration session: Fava beans

-This Fava bean project is led by Jolijn Zwart van-Kessel from ZwartvanKessel Advies and is supported by the Dutch province of Overijssel.
-Five companies, covering the entire fava bean chain, are involved in this project: Agricultural company De Kortenhof, AgruniekRijnvallei, Frank Food Products, Bobeldijk Food Group and bakery Fuite.
+Jolijn Zwart van-Kessel from ZwartvanKessel Advies coordinates this project, supported by the Dutch province of Overijssel.
+Five companies, covering the entire fava bean chain, are involved in this project: Agricultural company De Kortenhof, AgruniekRijnvallei, Frank Food Products, Bobeldijk Food Group (TPC member) and bakery Fuite.

 The group of fava bean experts is planning on continuing their work together to bring the fava bean back to the Dutch market.
 To be continued!